Skip to content

 If the campaign operates inside a rewarded network path, reward consequences may also exist for production roles such as:

-1. Vault operators
+1. Vault operators who served authorized data access

 Those consequences remain downstream from protocol-recognized state transitions.